stevenrskelton/ordered-columns/README.md

 &lt;ordered-columns&gt;
 ================

-Polymer Web Component that builds ordered columns (timeline) from arbitrary content.
+Polymer Web Component that builds vertically ordered columns (timelines) from arbitrary DOM content.
-Unlike CSS columns, content is always ordered so that earlier content is closer to the top of the page than later content.
+Unlike CSS columns, newer content is always rendered closer to the top of the page than later content.

+Both the number of columns and column widths can be changed dynamically using Javascript or window resize events, ensuring elements are always rendered in the correct vertical order.

 ## Automatic Element Ordering